top of page

 Step 3: Take my classes

-Once you and your architect have come up with a basic floorplan, I can go over that floorplan and audit it for anything that might create a risk of mold, condensation or EMF exposure, and offer alternative suggestions.
+My Building a Healthy and Resilient Home class comes with a workbook that you can use to design your healthy home as you go through the class.
+You can give that workbook to your architect as an informed starting point for your home design.
+Once you and your architect have come up with a basic floorplan based on your requirements, I can go over it and audit it for anything that might create a risk of mold, condensation or EMF exposure, and offer alternative suggestions.
 We then talk about assemblies together.
 I can offer suggestions.
 Once we agree how the home will be built, I can offer places to find a starting point for detail drawings.
-I audit your final plans to make sure that all of your control layers (thermal, water, vapor and air) make sense and are contiguous as needed.
+I can audit your final plans to make sure that all of your control layers (thermal, water, vapor and air) make sense and are contiguous as needed.
 I am available for short and more involved questions that come up during the iterative design process.

 Note that most residential architectural plans say what will be built; not how it will be built.
 Figuring out the “how” upfront, and getting it in writing as part of the drawings that will become part of your contract with your contractor, is the single most important thing you can do to make sure your house is built intentionally and correctly.
 I can help with that.